-US News & World Report recently weighed in on the best diets for 2022.
-The Mediterranean diet topped the scale as the best diet overall in the annual best diet rankings for the fifth consecutive year.
+US News & World Report recently weighed in on the best diets for 2023.
+The Mediterranean diet topped the scale as the best diet overall in the annual best diet rankings for the sixth consecutive year.

-US News also ranked the Mediterranean diet No. 1 in five other categories: best diets for healthy eating, easiest diets to follow, best diets for diabetes, best heart-healthy diets and best plant-based diets.
+US News also ranked the Mediterranean diet No. 1 in four other categories: best diets for bone and joint health (tie), best familiy-friendly diets, and best diets for healthy eating and best plant-based diets.

 The Mediterranean diet emphasizes eating less red meat, sugar and saturated fat and incorporating more fruits and vegetables, nuts and whole grains into your daily diet.